dvsekhvalnov/jose-jwt/README.md

 As of v4.0.0 library provides full-blown support for Json Web Keys (aka [RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517)), including parsing, contructing and bridging the gap with different .NET key types to be used in all signing and encryption algorithms.

 See [Creating encrypted Tokens](#creating-encrypted-tokens), [Creating signed Tokens](#creating-signed-tokens) and [Verifying and Decoding Tokens](#verifying-and-decoding-tokens) for details on using JWK with different Json Web Tokens algorithms.

+Most of JWK support will work on `.NET 4.6.1` and `.NET Core 2.0`.
+But some key bridging requires `.NET4.7.2` or above.

 The two core classes are: